MattCiraolo/CSE321Project/README.md

-# CSE321Project
-CSE321 Term Project Repository
+# CSE321 Project
+Digital Level

+Use Arduinio to create a digital level that works in real time.